spannaa/apkToolkit/README.md

    with or you could just use a generic folder name if you're only working with user apps.

-3. Copy ALL of the framework apks from the rom you're working with into the 'frameworks' folder of the project folder for the rom.
+3. Copy ALL of the framework apks from the rom you're working with into the 'frameworks' folder of the project folder.

-4. Copy all of the apks & jars from the rom you're working with into the 'files_in' folder of the project folder for the rom.
+4. Copy all of the apks & jars from the rom you're working with into the 'files_in' folder of the project folder.

 5. Use the menu to select tasks and execute them.